Mary Newman (MBE)Chair, VCS Cymru

 Stuart AshleyVolunteer, 1977-1989

 "In my opinion, if it wasn't for VCS we wouldn't have the Welsh Assembly!
 It helped make me more employable, and got me into 30 years of campaigning and voluntary work - it was a great apprenticeship."

-This is the story of Britain’s first volunteer bureau, and one of Cardiff’s enduring success stories – and how it has pioneered, survived, changed with the times, and evolved into the VCS Cymru we know today.
+This is the story of a Cardiff institution, and how it has pioneered, survived, changed with the times, and evolved into the VCS Cymru we know today.

-VCS’s founder, Robert Davies, was himself inspired by Alec Dickson who had started Community Service Volunteers in London which ran what was known as the Youth Task Force in the East End, but by 1968 it had evolved into a fully-fledged ‘job-shop’, the first volunteer centre in th UK.
+VCS’s founder, Robert Davies, was himself inspired by Alec Dickson who had started Community Service Volunteers in London.

 In 1966 VCS ensured its independence at the first annual conference of the year with Cabinet Minister (and later Speaker of the House of Commons) George Thomas becoming the honorary president.
 During that time, local and international volunteers started organizing workcamps and summer playschemes, while a donation of £100 was made by the Cardiff Education Committee.
 In the August of 1966 VCS – along with The Family Welfare Association – devised a project called Family Service Workcamp, which concentrated on helping families in need.

 With the annual volunteer numbers increasing to 600 and grants being made by the King George VI Trust and Cardiff City Council, VCS was granted charitable status in 1967 and was registered in the Department of Education and Science.

 In 1968 it had evolved into a fully-fledged ‘job-shop’, the first volunteer bureau in the UK.